-- Comprehensive Economic Development Strategy: In 2020 and 2021, the Commission and Milwaukee 7 Regional Economic Development Partnership (M7) prepared the 2021-2025 Comprehensive Economic Development Strategy (CEDS) for the Region, which was completed in late spring 2021.
+• Comprehensive Economic Development Strategy: In 2020 and 2021, the Commission and Milwaukee 7 Regional Economic Development Partnership (M7) prepared the 2021-2025 Comprehensive Economic Development Strategy (CEDS) for the Region, which was completed in late spring 2021.
 The U.S. Economic Development Administration (EDA) requires regions to update their CEDS every five years.
 The new CEDS includes an Action Plan with five goals, each with a set of strategies and actions to achieve the goals, along with ongoing and proposed economic development projects from across the Region.
-Numerous public and private stakeholders contributed to the plan, including guidance and input throughout the process from M7's Regional Economic Partnership (REP) working group, Milwaukee County representation, who provided valuable input along with Donna Brown-Martin, Director of the Department of Transportation.
-The new CEDS was presented to each of the seven Southeastern Wisconsin counties for consideration over the summer of 2021.
+Numerous public and private stakeholders contributed to the plan, including guidance and input throughout the process from M7's Regional Economic Partnership (REP) working group, which includes representation from each of the seven Counties in the Region, the City of Milwaukee, WE Energies, and the Commission.
+The new CEDS was presented to each of the seven Counties for consideration over the summer of 2021.
 Milwaukee County considered and adopted the CEDS on July 29, 2021.
-The new 2021-2025 CEDS replaces the previously adopted 2015-2020 CEDS and was submitted to the EDA following Commission adoption on September 15, 2021.
+The 2021-2025 CEDS replaced the previously adopted 2015-2020 CEDS and was submitted to the EDA following Commission adoption on September 15, 2021.
 County Board adoption of the CEDS makes the County and local governments in the County eligible to apply for EDA funding for infrastructure projects, revolving loan funds, and other business assistance programs that benefit economically distressed areas.
 EDA identifies economically distressed census tracts based on unemployment rates of 1 percent or more above the national average, or per capita incomes 80 percent or less than the national average.
-About 57 percent (170 of 300) of the census tracts in Milwaukee County meet these criteria.
+About 59 percent (178 of 300) of the census tracts in Milwaukee County meet these criteria.
 Adoption of the CEDS by each county and the Commission also enables the Region to apply to EDA for designation as an Economic Development District (EDD).
+Preliminary materials for EDD designation were submitted to the EDA and are currently under review.
+Commission staff has also been preparing to develop a new CEDS in 2026.
+In summer 2025, Commission staff submitted an application to the EDA for a planning grant to prepare the CEDS and met with the REP to discuss the CEDS development process, including engagement with staff and elected officials representing each county.

-Preliminary materials for EDD designation have been submitted to the EDA and are currently under review. - Business Park Inventory: In late 2014, the Commission initiated work on an inventory of existing and proposed business parks in the Region for use in Commission land use, comprehensive, and economic development planning.
+- Business Park Inventory: In late 2014, the Commission initiated work on an inventory of existing and proposed business parks in the Region for use in Commission land use, comprehensive, and economic development planning.
 The information compiled by Commission staff was provided to planning or engineering staff in each city and village in the county for review in coordination with staff meetings on the MMSD facilities planning work described in the following Environmental Planning section.
 The final inventory has been posted on the Commission website. - Lightcast Economic Data: The Commission, in cooperation with WEDC, has made Lightcast (formerly Economic Modeling Specialist International) Developer software available to county and local governments and economic development organizations.
 Lightcast Developer is a web-based economic development tool that includes extensive industry, occupation, and workforce data, and is used in business and industry analysis and attraction.
 County and local economic development organizations and units of government can ask Commission staff to apply the software to conduct analyses for any state, county, ZIP code, MSA, or areas defined by multiple states, counties, and/or ZIP codes.
-No requests for EMSI data were received during the past year.
+Requests for Lightcast data during the past year included one request by a consultant firm assisting the Milwaukee Area Technical College..